ltgcgo/docs/src/ltgc/tos.md

 * The term "we", "us" or "our" refer to Lightingale Community itself and its members.
 * The term "service" or "services" refer to publicly-available listed services hosted on behalf of Lightingale Community.
 The list is available [here](https://ltgc.cc/service/).

-By using services provided by the Lightingale Community, you agree to the following terms.
+By accessing content or using the services provided by the Lightingale Community, you agree to the following terms.
 Specific services will apply amendments to fit their specific needs.

 Any material changes to these terms will be publicly notified via our [Mastodon](https://fosstodon.org/@lightingale) and our [Telegram channel](https://t.me/s/ltgc_t) at least 7 days prior.
 If you wish to exercise your right to reject such changes, you can [file complaints to us](https://ltgc.cc/about.htm#contact-us), or stop using the service altogether.